Abortion doping: Claims

 Western media outlets began accusing Soviet countries of abortion doping as early as the 1956 Summer Olympics, and allegations were raised again at the 1964 Summer Olympics.
 Rumours of abortion doping continued throughout the 1970s and 1980s, predominately aimed at East German athletes.

-In 1988, Prince Alexandre de Merode, then vice-president of the International Olympic Committee (IOC), supported reports that Eastern European athletes were getting artificially inseminated and then aborting two to three months later in an attempt to boost athletic performance.
-Merode said he knew a Swiss doctor who performed the procedure.
-Dr. Robert Voy of the United States Olympic Committee dismissed such claims as a "ludicrous myth".
+Concerns around pregnancy as a doping method were discussed in an IOC Medical Commission meeting on February 16, 1984, though the idea was dismissed as members did not feel “that such a procedure would be of benefit to the female athletes”.

-In 1988, Finnish doctor Risto Erkola told the Sunday Mirror "It's horrible and immoral.
+On May 22, 1988, Finnish doctor Risto Erkola reportedly told the Sunday Mirror "It's horrible and immoral.
 Now that drug testing is routine, pregnancy is becoming the favourite way of getting an edge on competitors".
 The second sentence of Erkola's comment is frequently cited in discussions, reports and papers on abortion doping.
 According to the fact-checking website Snopes.com, media reports following this claim were skeptical of it, and "it is not clear if Erkola would have had any first-hand knowledge of Soviet doping practices".
-In the same Sunday Mirror story, Prof. Renate Hoch of Geneva, who deals with artificial insemination, said that "the problem has become so widespread now that [we] made a rule never to help a woman athlete if she wants to get pregnant purely and simply to win a race."
+In the same Sunday Mirror story, Prof. Renate Huch (misspelled "Hoch" by Sunday Mirror) of Geneva, who deals with artificial insemination, said that "the problem has become so widespread now that [we] made a rule never to help a woman athlete if she wants to get pregnant purely and simply to win a race."

+On the First Permanent World Conference on Anti-Doping in Sport held in June 1988, Prince Alexandre de Merode, the vice-president of the International Olympic Committee (IOC), supported reports that Eastern European athletes were getting artificially inseminated and then aborting two to three months later in an attempt to boost athletic performance on the First Permanent World Conference on Anti-Doping in Sport.
+Merode said he knew a Swiss doctor who performed the procedure.
+Dr. Robert Voy of the United States Olympic Committee dismissed such claims as a "ludicrous myth".